The 3 Things Business Leaders Worry About (And How To Solve It)

 As we wrote before, the command-and-control mindset is killing traditional companies.
 The organizational structure of the old hierarchical pyramid is old-fashioned and outdated.
 And apparently, nine out of ten business leaders agree with it.
 We witness an increasing focus on adapting the organizational structures in such a way that it enables the organization to successfully compete in today's rapidly changing business environment.

 Many of the progressive organizations we visit welcome what we call a Network of Teams.
 They created structures that are increasingly agile and customer or client-focused.
-In last week’s piece we wrote in dept about the move from hierarchical pyramids to networks of teams.
-Out of the 8 trends we see, this one is the most disruptive to an organization and probably the one with the biggest impact on future success.
+In 8 trends we see, this one is the most disruptive to an organization and probably the one with the biggest impact on future success.
 No wonder that it keeps many of the business leaders awake at night.

 Not only the outdated organizational structures are broken, the traditional pyramid-shaped leadership development model is failing as well.
 It is simply not producing and promoting the kind of leadership that employees are engaged and motivated by.
 This fact leaves an astonishing 89% of the business leaders to rate their organizational leadership development as an important priority.
 Things are getting interesting here too as more than half of the business leaders (56%) report their organizations not to be ready to meet the future leadership needs!